 Welcome to episode one of Seller Strategies!
-In this episode, Maria Galindo and Ervin Ong shared the tips and tricks that helped them become successful Amazon FBA sellers.
+In this episode, Maria and Ervin share the tips and tricks that helped them become successful Amazon FBA sellers.

 - How Maria lost $700, but learned a valuable lesson.

 - Should you launch your product with Amazon PPC?

 - The importance of product reviews and keyword relevancy.

 So, get comfy, watch the video, then keep on reading!
 And don’t forget to subscribe to our YouTube channel!
 That way you’ll never miss an episode: